yodkwtf/sql-fundamentals/Notes.md

   multi-line comment */
   ```

 ## Inserting Data

 Insert statements are used to insert data into a table.
 They take the table name, columns and values to be inserted.

+#### Insert Queries

 - Inset data into a table